AsynEIO: Asynchronous Monocular Event-Inertial Odometry Using Gaussian Process Regression

-Kai \emph{et al.} \cite{tang2024monocular} utilized an adaptive decay-based TS to extract features and proposed a polarity-aware strategy to enhance the robustness, Then, these tracked features and IMU were fused in the MSCKF state estimator Overall, all these methods transform asynchronous event streams to synchronous data association and convert high rate IMU data into inter frame motion constrain through IMU-preintegration.
+Tang \emph{et al.} \cite{tang2024monocular} suggested an adaptive decay-based TS for feature detecting, where a polarity-aware strategy was applied to enhance robustness, and leveraged the MSCKF state estimator for sensor fusion.
+Overall, these methods transform asynchronous event streams into synchronous data associations and convert high-rate IMU data into inter-frame motion constraints through IMU preintegration.